The Castle of Eliv Thade

 Your goal in the game is to visit the castle's four main rooms, each of which contains one of the items you need to pick up.
 At the beginning of the game the rooms are slightly whited out, and only return to full color once you've visited them.
 Once you've collected all four items, you can take them to the crypt in the bottom-right corner of the screen for a final anagram (7 letters on Easy, 8 letters on Hard), which will end the game.
 For a secret route from the library in the top-right to the crypt, see the Quick Tips section below.

 If you find yourself stumped by an anagram, you can use a hint to learn what the first letter in the word is.
 Using further hints on the same word will spell it out one letter at a time.
 While you start with just three hints, you'll gain one for each of the rooms you visit, for a total of seven hints.
-You can also receive an extra hint by typing the code rehaxtint at any time during gameplay.
+You can also receive an extra hint by typing the code rehaxtint during gameplay.
+If you would like to use this code while solving an anagram, click outside of the text field used for answering before you start to type.

 The number of points you earn depends both on the difficulty level you're playing and how many tiles you're trying to move.
 When going for a high score or the game's avatar, it is recommended that you play on the Super Brave difficulty, as it awards nearly double the points while the anagrams you're given to solve are only marginally harder.